 batch are optional.
 See Creating and Managing Upload Token on how to create a

 token.
-Note that for labels, the equal sign (=) for the label value in the URL must be escaped and becomes
+Note that for labels, the equals sign (=) for the label value in the URL must be escaped and becomes

-IMPORT_ID.
-With that, you can later add labels and/or add attachments to the report.
+IMPORT_ID that you can use to add labels or upload attachments to the report.

 Note: Currently on Linux the number of parallel connections to Squish Test Center is limited to 300.
 Keep this limit in mind when you run many tests in parallel, and plan on using the

 IMPORT_ID either from the result upload or from the Explore view, you can use the ID to upload additional attachments.

 In Squish IDE, select Window > Show View > Squish Test Center.